-- These arrows are offered an inexpensive way to load up your quiver.
+- These arrows are offered as an inexpensive way to load up your quiver.

 - It’s not recommended to use it with heavier than 55 lbs. bows.

 - It has a plastic nock.
 They’re a bit low quality.
-It’s easily take off after your shot.
+It’s easy to take off after your shot.

 Best Wooden Arrows

 These are the most basic type of arrows.
-Traditional archers use wooden shafts for thousands of years.
-Here are our best wooden arrow picks.
+Traditional archers have used wooden shafts for thousands of years.
+Here’s the our best wooden arrow picks.

 Huntingdoor Feather Fletching Wooden Target Arrows

-Huntingdoor Feather Arrows have old school looking.
+Huntingdoor Feather Arrows have an old school look.
 The wooden shaft is straight, high quality and sturdy.
 Besides these are handmade!

 - They’re fitted with 40-60 lbs.
 Bows.
 Shafts are 31 inches long with the tip and nock.
 If you’re a traditional archer and want to use wooden arrows for target use, these can be a great option.

 - Nicely made.
-You’ll feel very traditional in your hands.
+They’ll feel very traditional in your hands.